 Interfraternity Council.
-As the governing board for the 30 men's Greek letter organizations currently active on campus, the IFC provides programs and services through its internal organizational structure of seven elected executive officers and a number of appointed leadership positions to over 1,500 fraternity men.
+As the governing board for the 26 men's Greek letter organizations currently active on campus, the IFC provides programs and services through its internal organizational structure of seven elected executive officers and a number of appointed leadership positions to over 1,300 fraternity men.

 National Pan-Hellenic Council.
 The NPHC Council consists of 9 historically African-American Greek letter organizations, 7 of which are active at Michigan State University.
-The seven-member elected executive committee serves as an advocate for almost 100 NPHC members, coordinates events and activities for all chapters, and sponsors the programs and services of member organizations.
+The seven-member elected executive committee serves as an advocate for almost 100 NPHC members, coordinates events and activities for the council and sponsors programs and services of member organizations.

 Panhellenic Council.
 Eight elected executive officers and other appointed leadership positions assist the Panhellenic Council in providing programs and services to the 13 women's Greek letter organizations.
-The Panhellenic Council actively promotes Greek life and women's issues in the campus community, coordinates the activities and programs of member organizations, and plans major events and activities for 1,500 Greek women.
+The Panhellenic Council actively promotes Greek life and women's issues in the campus community, coordinates the activities and programs of member organizations, and plans major events, and activities for 1,500 Greek women.

 Fourth Greek Independent Council (4GIC).
 Founded in April, 2000, 4GIC is the umbrella for MSU's multicultural fraternities and sororities.
-Four elected executive positions represent and coordinate communication among the 5 member organizations involving over 70 men and women.
+Four elected executive positions represent and coordinate communication among the 7 member organizations involving over 80 men and women.

 Intercooperative Council (ICC) governs the cooperative living units.
 Co-ops are student owned and managed houses that contribute social benefits and economic savings to the members.
-Located in 317 Student Services, 355-8313.
+Located at 541 E. Grand River, 355-8313. msu.edu/~coop